Skip to main content

 Implementing Advanced Monitoring Tools

-Key tools that can fortify your cybersecurity framework include:
+Key tools that can strengthen your cybersecurity framework include:

-• SIEM (Security Information and Event Management): Aggregates and analyses activity from various sources across your IT infrastructure, aiding in the identification of unusual patterns or behaviours
+• SIEM (Security Information and Event Management): Aggregates and analyses activity from across your IT estate to flag unusual patterns

-• EDR (Endpoint Detection and Response): Provides continuous monitoring and response capabilities to detect and neutralise advanced threats
+• EDR (Endpoint Detection and Response): Provides continuous monitoring and response to detect and contain advanced threats on endpoints

 Balancing Proactive and Reactive Measures

-While proactive strategies aim to prevent incidents, it is equally crucial to have reactive measures in place to effectively to a breach.
+Proactive controls aim to prevent incidents, but teams still need reactive measures to respond effectively to a breach.

 "Focusing on prevention minimises the chances of significant damage, but reactive strategies remain essential for responding to incidents."